If you haven’t shown your children how to handle their money, you’ve left them vulnerable to a lifetime of financial insecurity.

 Finally, there’s nothing like a lesson in compounded growth to motivate your adult children to save for their future.

-A 30-year-old making $50,000, for example, who contributes 10 percent of her salary to a 401(k) with a 5 percent company match would have amassed a total balance of $549,541 by the time she retired, thanks to the magic of compounded earnings.
-By waiting 10 more years to begin contributing, however, she would miss out on $220,351 in contributions and earnings.
+A 30-year-old making $50,000, for example, who contributes 10 percent of her salary to a 401(k) would have amassed a total balance of $656,884 by the time she retired, assuming a hypothetical investment return of 7 percent pre-retirement.
+By waiting 10 more years to begin contributing, however, she would have amassed $289,375 by the time she retires, according to one retirement retirement planning tool.

 Teaching kids to save has nothing to do with hedge funds and sophisticated investment products.
 At the end of the day, it’s merely aimed at giving them the tools to become smart consumers, use debt wisely and put money away for their future.